TarGz/julien.terraz.org/_posts/2016-07-01-playing-with-3D-printable-lego-typeface.markdown

 renderBrick() Letter("C");
 {% endhighlight %}

 That's usefull but you still need some manual work to generate the full set of chars of the font.
-But the amazing [OpenScad](http://www.openscad.org/) has an other feature that can save your life: [CLI arguments](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_OpenSCAD_in_a_command_line_environment), using Bash script you can call your [OpenScad](http://www.openscad.org/) script with a set of parameters in my case I was abble to pass a list of chars and a font ID to generate all chars from a font.
+An other great part of [OpenScad](http://www.openscad.org/) is his [CLI ability](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_OpenSCAD_in_a_command_line_environment).
+Using Bash script you can call your [OpenScad](http://www.openscad.org/) script with a set of parameters in my case I was abble to pass a list of chars and a font ID to generate all chars from a font.

 {% highlight bash%}
 string=${2}